How to Find a CTO for Your SaaS Solution?

 Admin.
 It's time to start being an administrator because it is impossible to manage others without it.
 It is especially important to combine the administrator and the integrator in yourself correctly.

 As a rule, at this stage, the product sharply begins to technically not satisfy the business because it was developed according to compromise principles with a minimal budget in high-risk conditions (what we call quick and dirty).
 Now CTO has a lot of work because, on all fronts, it is necessary to modify the product and sharpen it under the growing customer traffic and growing loads.

 Typically, this is associated with the following tasks:

 Test Automation.
-Most likely, before that, there was no budget to automate testing, but now that the complexity of the system has increased many times, the number of people in the team has increased, the number of developed functionality has increased, you can’t categorically rely on manual testing.
+Most likely, before that, there was no budget to automate testing, but now that the complexity of the system has increased many times, the number of people in the team has increased, the number of developed functionality has increased, and you can’t categorically rely on manual testing.
 Firstly, it is expensive, and secondly, it is very difficult to ensure a high-quality product.
 Automated test coverage is now becoming an integral part of the budget and a new development standard.

 Qualities that must be possessed at the stage of a mature product

 From the point of view of the Adizes system, STO now becomes:

 Integrator.
 You will have to continue to be an integrator if you want to create self-organizing teams and spend less time on its management and also on solving all the problems of the human factor.